Davinio07/Elections/docs/Sprint 1/Retro-1.md

 ## Baran:
 Keep a closer eye on your planning, and try to ask for feedback from the team more often

+## Matin:
+Try to communicate your progress more often, so the team knows what you are working on

 #### Personal Reflections